ibrahimy353/Static-Site-Generator-/posts/SSG.md

 Inside the code just above we get to read file content from the **markdown** file and as well as also return encoded content from **[slug]** file.

-You can copy metadata from this repo [here](https://github.com/ibrahimy353/.md-files), then paste it on the a new folder that we shall create  on the root app and name it **posts**.

 To render the Metadata collected using code above from markdown(.md) file, we use **gray-matter** to help with parsing front matter from string to file, we also use **markdown to jsx** 3rd party package assist in converting the markdown language to JSX file system that we get to pass the data using babel in the **postMetadata** to change it to a language that.

 Create another folder inside **app** root folder and name it **posts/[slugs]**.
 Inside the posts/[slugs] folder add a file  **page.tsx**.
 The **app/posts/[slugs]**.
 Inside this slugs